MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

 The SharePoint web application must be configured with Kerberos and the appropriate alternate access mappings to work correctly with Microsoft Entra application proxy.
 There are two possible options:

 - Create a new web application and use only the **default** zone.
 Using the default zone is the preferred option, it offers the best experience with SharePoint.
 For example, the links in email alerts that SharePoint generates point to the **default** zone.
-- Extend an existing web application to configure Kerberos in a non-default zone.
+- Extend an existing web application to configure Kerberos in a non default zone.

 > [!IMPORTANT]
 > Regardless of the zone that's used, the application pool account of the SharePoint web application must be a domain account for Kerberos to work correctly.